-Washing your hands and cooking utensils thoroughly and cleaning food preparation surfaces, and:

-- wash fruit and vegetables in safe water before use, and peel if to be eaten raw - avoid salads and fresh herbs (including the garnishes in drinks). - Ensuring meat, rice and vegetables are properly cooked, served piping hot and ideally eaten immediately: - unused cooked food should be quickly cooled, covered and stored in a fridge - avoid food that has been left uncovered it may have been exposed to harmful germs - avoid shellfish it can be risky even if well cooked. - Only consuming pasteurised milk and dairy products: - unpasteurised milk should be boiled. - Avoid consuming food and drink that has passed the expiry date.
+- washing your hands and cooking utensils thoroughly and cleaning food preparation surfaces, and: - wash fruit and vegetables in safe water before use, and peel if to be eaten raw - avoid salads and fresh herbs (including the garnishes in drinks). - ensuring meat, rice and vegetables are properly cooked, served very hot and ideally eaten immediately: - unused cooked food should be quickly cooled, covered and stored in a fridge - avoid food that has been left uncovered it may have been exposed to harmful germs - avoid shellfish it can be risky even if well cooked. - only consuming pasteurised milk and dairy products. - avoiding consuming food and drink that has passed the expiry date.